Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Estimation

 For fixed $\beta$, the maximizing value of $\mathbf{z}$ is available in closed form

 and therefore we can profile out $\mathbf{z}$ in likelihood (\ref{likelihood}) to give

-where $C$ is constant (with respect to $\beta$) and $Y_{i\cdot} := \sum_{j = 1}^J Y_{ij}$.
-Note that the profile likelihood (\ref{prof_ll}) is equal to a multinomial log likelihood with a logistic link (up to a constant).
+where $C$ is constant (with respect to $\beta$) and $\big|\big|Y_{i}\big|\big|_1 := \sum_{j = 1}^J Y_{ij}$.
+Note that the profile likelihood (\ref{prof_ll}) is equal (up to a constant) to a multinomial log likelihood with a logistic link.
 This accords with both known results about the marginal Poisson distribution of multinomial random variables \citep{birch1963maximum}, and our observations on identifiability of $\beta$ (only $p\times(J - 1)$ parameters can be identified in a multinomial logistic regression of a $J$-dimensional outcome on $p$ regressors).